 Feature

-1992 Pulitzer Prize graphic novel Maus V.IDescription
+1992 Pulitzer Prize graphic novel Maus V.I

-The first installment of the Pulitzer Prize-winning graphic novel acclaimed as the most affecting and successful narrative ever done about the Holocaust (Wall Street Journal) and the first masterpiece in comic book history (The New Yorker).A brutally moving work of artwidely hailed as the greatest graphic novel ever writtenMausrecounts the chilling experiences of the authors father during the Holocaust, with Jews drawn as wide-eyed mice and Nazis as menacing cats.
+The first installment of the Pulitzer Prize-winning graphic novel acclaimed as the most affecting and successful narrative ever done about the Holocaust (Wall Street Journal) and the first masterpiece in comic book history (The New Yorker).

 Mausis a haunting tale within a tale, weaving the authors account of his tortured relationship with his aging father into an astonishing retelling of one of history's most unspeakable tragedies.
 It is an unforgettable story of survival and a disarming look at the legacy of trauma.